 Autonomous driving, leading the way towards intelligent mobility

 Autonomous driving, known by experts as ATO (“automatic train operation”), is gaining momentum.
 While it is nothing new for the urban market, two major pilot programmes have been announced these past few weeks, opening wide the doors for breakthrough developments in mainline and freight: one for regional passenger trains in Germany and one for shunting operations in the Netherlands.
-Jean-François Beaudoin, SVP Alstom Digital Mobility, assesses the progress made on the topic and explains why it plays a crucial role in Alstom becoming a major player in intelligent mobility.
+Jean-François Beaudoin, President, Alstom Digital and Integrated Systems, assesses the progress made on the topic and explains why it plays a crucial role in Alstom becoming a major player in intelligent mobility.

 Jean-François graduated from Ecole Polytechnique in 1998 and went on to obtain a PhD in Mathematics & Automatics from Mines Paris Tech in 2004.
-He has been SVP of Alstom's Digital Mobility business since 2017.
+He has been President, Alstom Digital and Integrated Systems since 2017.
 In this role, Jean Francois is driving the company's worldwide signalling business including future driven core technologies such as autonomous driving, multi-modal mobility orchestrating tools using artificial intelligence, as well as cybersecurity.

 When he is not reinventing mobility, you might catch him in Paris on a basketball court or practicing "Parkour" with his son.